Antarctica Cruises, Ships & Tours

 Offer valid on new bookings only, subject to availability and cannot be combined with any other offers.
 See all Antarctica cruise deals for a comprehensive list of current savings on these and other adventures.

-Receive up to $1,00 in travel credit per person when you book your select 2024-25 departure of the below-linked Antarctica Air Cruise.
+Save up to 25% per person when you book your select 2025-26 season departure of the below-linked Antarctica expeditions aboard the brand-new Douglas Mawson, or its sister ships, Greg Mortimer or Sylvia Earle.

 Let Our Experts Be Your Guide to Antarctica